-It is time to set your preparation for CAT’19 in the right gear.
+It is time to set your preparation for CAT’21 in the right gear.
 CAT has come to be known as the most difficult MBA entrance exam.
 But is that true?
-And are you prepared for CAT 2019?
-Want to know how you can start preparing for CAT 2019?
+And are you prepared for CAT 2021?
+Want to know how you can start preparing for CAT 2021?

 With our CAT Readiness Test - prepared by MBA experts, get a taste of the actual difficulty level of the CAT exam, identify how CAT ready you are at present.
-In addition, basis your CAT Readiness Score get a tailored strategy for CAT 2019.
-All of this in just 30 minutes.
+In addition, basis your CAT Readiness Score get a tailored strategy for CAT 2021.
+You can get all of this in just 30 minutes.

 Register to take the CAT Readiness test and you will be automatically redirected to the test page.
 The test comprises of 20 questions with a total duration of 30 minutes.

 A question that every CAT aspirant comes across at the onset is "How to start preparing for CAT?".
 Not knowing the right answer to this question can cripple your preparation.
 So, "How should you start preparing for CAT?"
 The first step in the process is determining where you stand at present, i.e. if you were to take the CAT exam today then how much would you score?
 It’s easy to know, take our CAT Readiness Test and understand your preparedness for the exam.
 Accordingly, chalk out a preparation plan for yourself.
 Here are a few things that you should keep in mind: